 Come celebrate 100 years of the Iditarod

-The Iditarod National Historic Trail, a symbol of frontier travel, turns 100 in 2013.
-While the Iditarod Trail is best known for the sled dog race that runs along this rugged trail each year in March, the 1,000-mile trail from Seward to Nome is so much more than that.
+The Iditarod National Historic Trail, a symbol of frontier travel, turned 100 in 2013.
+While the Iditarod Trail is best known for the sled dog race that runs along this rugged trail each year in March, the 2,300-mile trail network from Seward to Nome is so much more than that.
 It can be hiked, biked or seen from the air on a spectacular flightseeing trip.

 Come dog mushing in Alaska any time of year